Fury's Big Week: Publication history

-Marvel Comics began releasing limited comic series to tie-in with Marvel Studios' films in 2008, and by 2010 had discussed the plan to have them be "not necessarily direct adaptations of the movies, but maybe something that happened off screen and was mentioned in the movie".
+Marvel Comics began releasing limited comic series to tie-in with Marvel Studios' Marvel Cinematic Universe (MCU) films in 2008, and by 2010 had discussed the plan to have them be "not necessarily direct adaptations of the movies, but maybe something that happened off screen and was mentioned in the movie".
 Then editor-in-chief of Marvel Comics Joe Quesada explained that the publisher would be working closely with Marvel Studios and the creators behind the films when developing the tie-ins.
-For Marvel's The Avengers in 2012, Marvel's senior vice-president of sales David Gabriel described a "more focused" approach to tie-ins than previously, with the intention to reach fans of 'all walks of life'.
+For Marvel's The Avengers (2012), Marvel's senior vice-president of sales David Gabriel described a "more focused" approach to tie-ins than previously, with the intention to reach fans of 'all walks of life'.

 In February 2012, Marvel announced Marvel's The Avengers Prelude: Fury's Big Week, written by Chris Yost and Eric Pearson.
-Yost and Pearson had both been members of Marvel Studios' in-house Writers Program, developing feature films such as Thor and Captain America: The First Avenger, so when it came to Fury's Big Week Marvel "realized they had two writers in house that knew the cinematic universe better than anybody".
+Yost and Pearson had both been members of Marvel Studios' in-house Writers Program, developing feature films such as Thor and Captain America: The First Avenger (both 2011), so when it came to Fury's Big Week Marvel "realized they had two writers in house that knew the cinematic universe better than anybody".
 Pearson, who had never written a comic before but did write several Marvel One-Shots for the company, was responsible for the final scripts, with Yost assisting him with plotting the series.
-The pair worked together to develop the format of each issue, and then Pearson "just kind of went until I didn’t know what to do and then ask for help."
+The pair worked together to develop the format of each issue, and then Pearson "just kind of went until I didn't know what to do and then ask for help."
 Yost and Pearson hoped to introduce long-established comic elements such as "the full extent of S.H.I.E.L.D." to fans of the films.
-Art for the series was provided Luke Ross, Daniel Hdr, Agustin Padilla, and Wellinton Alves.
+Art for the series was provided Luke Ross, Daniel Hdr, Agustin Padilla and Wellinton Alves.